 Ht/Wt: 5'9" / 170 lbs.

-Location: Saint Edwards High School - Lakewood, Ohio
+Location: St. Edwards High School - Lakewood, Ohio

-Offers: Arkansas, Cincinnati, Florida State, Illinois, Iowa, Miami (FL), Michigan, Michigan State, Penn State, Tennessee
+Offers: Arkansas, Cincinatti, Florida State, Illinois, Iowa, Kentucky, Miami (FL), Michigan, Michigan State, Northwestern, Notre Dame, Penn State, Tennessee, West Virginia

 After visiting Michigan four times so far, with the BBQ at the Big House being the most recent, Shaun Crawford has long held Michigan as his leading school.
 Today Crawford committed to Michigan during a 4pm announcement that was simulcast on ESPN3.
 Crawford, who was primarily recruited by defensive coordinator Greg Mattison, is a composite 4-star on 247 and received another 4-star rating from The M Block on Wednesday.

 The only knock on Crawford's game with an merit is that he may not be big enough to play corner in college.
 Despite this school of thought, Crawford has actually grown 2 inches in the past year and still looks to fill out in the next two years.
 His size has not been a detriment to his play on the field yet as Crawford plays against some of the best competition in the state of Ohio on a weekly basis.
 Always finding himself in a position to make plays, one of Crawford's greatest strengths is his nose for the football.
 The St Edwards High fields one of the best athletes in the state of Ohio in Crawford who has shown his strong presence in run support time and time again.
 Despite giving up size on some match-ups, Crawford invites contact and has built a reputation as one of the strongest defensive backs in run support in the midwest.